MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/projects-manage-projects.md

 ---
-title: Job Tasks using Resources and Time Sheets| Microsoft Docs
+title: Project Management
-description: Outlines how to use resources, time sheets, and jobs to manage projects.
+description: This topic outlines how to use resources, time sheets, and jobs to manage projects and their budgets.
 author: edupont04
-ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.workload: na
 ms.search.keywords: projects
+ms.search.form: 89, 200, 289, 290, 376, 462, 463, 1029, 1615, 8904, 9014, 9015
-ms.date: 04/01/2019
+ms.date: 06/22/2021
 ms.author: edupont
-ms.openlocfilehash: dcd68331143cac2572b37e7bf130010d69dc05f4
+ms.openlocfilehash: af4801956ce27bc282356400513fc22a03860784
-ms.sourcegitcommit: 60b87e5eb32bb408dd65b9855c29159b1dfbfca8
+ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-CA
-ms.lasthandoff: 04/29/2019
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "1253111"
+ms.locfileid: "8146263"
 ---
 # <a name="project-management"></a>Project Management

-In [!INCLUDE[d365fin](includes/d365fin_md.md)], you can perform common project management tasks, such as configuring a job and scheduling a resource, as well as providing the information needed to manage budgets and monitor progress.
+In [!INCLUDE[prod_short](includes/prod_short.md)], you can perform common project management tasks, such as configuring a job and scheduling a resource, as well as providing the information needed to manage budgets and monitor progress.
 You can track machine and employee hours on the project by using time sheets.
 As a project manager, you have a good overview, not only of individual jobs, but also of the allocation of employees, machinery and other resources being used in all projects.

-Before you can use [!INCLUDE[d365fin](includes/d365fin_md.md)] to manage projects, you must set up resources, time sheets, and jobs.
+Before you can use [!INCLUDE[prod_short](includes/prod_short.md)] to manage projects, you must set up resources, time sheets, and jobs.
 For more information, see [Setting Up Project Management](projects-setup-projects.md).

 The following table describes a sequence of tasks, with links to the topics that describe them.